What is EPCIS?

 Alignment with GDST (Global Dialogue on Seafood Traceability)

-Wholechain is a GDST verified traceability solution for the Global Dialogue on Seafood Traceability (GDST) standard, versions 1.1 and 1.2.
-The GDST framework is an extension of GS1's EPCIS 2.0 and builds upon EPCIS through the development of Critical Tracking Events (CTEs) and Key Data Elements (KDEs), enabling verifiable, end-to-end traceability from harvest to retail for adopters.
+The GDST framework extends GS1’s EPCIS 2.0, building upon it through Critical Tracking Events (CTEs) and Key Data Elements (KDEs) — enabling verifiable, end-to-end traceability from harvest to retail.

 Wholechain’s EPCIS + GDST Integration